CosmiQuantum/MEMS_docs/LOUD_electrical/MEMS_pinouts.md

 <img width="300" alt="image" src="https://github.com/CosmiQuantum/MEMS_docs/assets/80175523/31ef05d2-e6fa-4827-afe5-5503f9c197b6">

 The wiring of this board is a bit more complicated to allow for ground noise debugging.
-Theere are six surface mount resistor mount slots on the board.
+There are six surface mount resistor mount slots on the board.
 These are intended to be used as manual soldered switches or break points.
 During standard operation, most of them should be shorted with a solder bridge (a zero ohm resistor is also fine).
 The resistors are used for four purposes:
 * Three of the resistors can be used to isolate the four MEMS ground wires.
 Disconnecting any of these resistors will cause one or more of the D-sub grounds to be floating / disconnected from the 10pin cable.
 These should be shorted for normal MEMS operation.
 * Once the D-sub grounds are connected to one another, a single resistor is used to connect them to the 10-pin ground wires.
 This should be shorted for normal MEMS operation.
 * A resistor can be used to connect all the shared 10-pin shared grounds to pin #14 of the D-sub cable.
 When the previous resistor is shorted, all grounds are connected to one another and D-sub pin #14.
 Historically, I've left this resistor open except while debugging.